carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .language-python}

-Now that we have cleaned our data we try and predict a penguins bill depth using their body mass.
+Now that we have cleaned our data we can try and predict a penguins bill depth using their body mass.
 In this scenario we will train a linear regression model using `body_mass_g` as our feature data and `bill_depth_mm` as our label data.
 We will train our model on a subset of the data by slicing the first 146 samples of our cleaned data.
-As before, we'll then use our regression function to train and plot our model.
+We will then use our regression function to train and plot our model.

 ~~~
 dataset_1 = dataset[:146]